vedantatrivedi/MindPal/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Python 3 and above](https://www.python.org/downloads/) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Python 3 or above](https://www.python.org/downloads/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository